-Click here to download Voices brochure in PDF format.
+Click here to download Voices brochure in PDF format: Pamphlet_November 2015

 Members of Voices led over 70 delegations to Iraq to challenge the economic sanctions and were present in Baghdad in resistance the 2003 U.S. military invasion.
-Since 2009, Voices has led five delegations to Afghanistan and two to Pakistan to listen and learn from nonviolent grassroots movements and to raise awareness about the negative impacts of U.S. militarism in the region.
+Since 2009, Voices has led delegations to Afghanistan to listen and learn from nonviolent grassroots movements and to raise awareness about the negative impacts of U.S. militarism in the region.

 Voices participants rely on and have learned from experiences of those who have engaged in active nonviolent resistance to military might in the U.S. including draft resistance; resistance to the wars in Latin America; and resistance to nuclear weapons, such as the Plowshares resistance efforts.
 Voices draws upon the lessons gleaned from active participation in peace teams in Haiti, Yugoslavia, Palestine and Iraq.

 We must also move from protest to active nonviolent resistance.
 We must withdraw our collaboration and complicity with this system and use our bodies and lives as a means to bring the machinery of death to a grinding halt.
-Nonviolence, nonviolent action and nonviolent resistance cannot be a single day event-it must be a commitment we make and act upon every day of our lives.
+Nonviolence cannot be a single day event- it must be a commitment we make and act upon every day of our lives.

 What might this active nonviolent resistance look like?
-And how might we act in solidarity with the Iraqi peoples and others who find themselves in the crosshairs of U.S. war-making?
+And how might we act in solidarity with the Iraqi and Afghan peoples and others who find themselves in the crosshairs of U.S. war-making?

-Voices is committed to strategic campaigns and experiments in truth engaging in active nonviolent resistance.
+Voices is committed to strategic campaigns and experiments.
+We engage in active nonviolent resistance.
 Such resistance must take into account that war-making is both military and economic.